Vysp3r/gtk-calculator/README.md

 What that means is that right now you can enter your equation and erase it, but you cannot calculate it.
 I know its weird, but it's coming soon, no worries.

 >**Update 0.2**</br>
-You can now use the equal button, but it's really limited and will probably break in most cases has of right now.
+You can now use the equal button, but it's really limited and will probably break in most cases as of right now.
 I will continue working on it to improve it, just be patient.